-Application/pkcs7-signature .p7s
+application/pkcs7-signature (SignedData)

 In addition, the file name SHOULD be limited to eight characters followed by a three letter extension.
 The eight character filename base can be any distinct name; the use of the filename base "smime" SHOULD be used to indicate that the MIME entity is associated with S/MIME.